 Hey! đź‘‹ I'm Lina Marieth

 I'm a research scientist and data scientist who loves making complex things make sense.
-I spent years in quantum physics labs building and playing with lasers, cold atoms and plasmas, and now I also apply that same curiosity to data problems.
+I spent years in quantum physics labs building and playing with lasers, cold atoms and plasmas, and now I also apply that same curiosity to data problems and AI.

 How I work

 Most of my projects start with a specific question I can't let go - like whether YouTube comments actually contain useful information (spoiler: sometimes), or what forbidden atomic transitions look like when you cool rubidium to nearly absolute zero.I care about making technical things accessible.
-Whether it's explaining quantum physics to 1.4M people on TED-Ed or helping women get into data science, I believe the best work happens when more people can participate.When I'm not doing research or data work, I'm usually organizing workshops, mentoring women in tech, or trying to make French grammar make sense (still working on that one).
+Whether it's explaining quantum physics to 1.4M people on TED-Ed, talking about AI at the UNESCO HQs, or helping women get into data science, I believe the best work happens when more people can participate.When I'm not doing research or data work, I'm usually organizing workshops, mentoring women in tech, or trying to make French grammar make sense (still working on that one).

 THINGS I've BUILT